 If you are travelling with a registered assistance dog, it is essential that you notify us at the time of booking.
 The dog must comply with the PETS Travel Scheme.You must carry proof that your animal is an Assistance Dog.
 You will be responsible for the welfare of the dog at all times.
 Please note that sea travel can be distressing for animals and the safety and comfort of other passengers should not be compromised.

 High Speed Vessel

 Passengers with limited mobility will find the facilities and access more challenging to negotiate because of the size and design of high speed vessels.
 You may find travelling on one of our larger conventional ferries a more comfortable option.
 The Normandie Express is unable to accommodate vehicles over 1.83m high carrying disabled or reduced mobility passengers.
 Please note there is no lift on this high speed vessel but there is limited wheelchair access to the passenger deck via a ramp at the front of the ship.
-Any customers wishing to reserve a Commodore seat/s (reserved seat) please note that only the first row of seats can be accessed by wheelchair.
+Any customers wishing to reserve a Club seat/s (reserved seat) please note that only the first row of seats can be accessed by wheelchair.
 Please call us to make the booking so we can allocate you the appropriate place.
 Find out more about the Normandie Express.